-(Note: Anglican Compass has a book about Advent!
-Check out A Thrill of Hope: Celebrating Advent at Home [Revised and Expanded for 2020], by Ashley Wallace!)
+(Note: Anglican Compass has published a book about Advent!
+Check out The Liturgical Home: Advent, by Ashley Wallace!)

 What is Advent?